iwarner/CodeBlender-Middleman/source/localizable/docs/gollum.md

 ## Todo

-* Setup a Gollum instance up on the server to display this wiki.
+* Set-up a Gollum instance up on the server to display this wiki.